 What is a bobcat?

 Bobcats (Lynx rufus) are a species of small wild cats that are approximately twice the size of a domestic cat.
 They are adaptable to many environments and are found throughout the U.S. in deserts, swamps, forests, and even urban environments.
 They get their common name because of their short bobbed tail, while their scientific species name rufus refers to their brown coat coloration.
 Bobcats are often confused with mountain lion adults or cubs in the Santa Monica Mountains area.
 Biologists receive many reports of someone having seen a mountain lion adult or cub that is actually a bobcat, even though they look very different and are considerably different in size.
-Although bobcats have a bobbed tail, it may be longer than expected and can be around 6 inches long.

 Bobcats are the most widely distributed wild cat in North America.
 They are also found in Southern Canada and in parts of Mexico.
 Given their wide distribution, they are not considered endangered species.
 It is even legal to trap bobcats for their fur in many parts of the United States, including California.
+In southern California, they can be found in many protected park areas, even those parks that are surrounded by intense urban development.
+Bobcats are considered relatively adaptable to urbanization, and so may persist in urban habitat patches.
+For example, bobcats may be found in the Hollywood Hills and Griffith Park (where the Hollywood sign is), even though these areas are considered highly urbanized and are also just a few miles from downtown Los Angeles.

 Local bobcat research